darwinia-network/crab-docs/docs/builders/get-started/a_darwinia-dev.md

 This guide outlines the steps needed to create a development node for latest features of Darwinia.

 A Darwinia development node is your own personal development environment for building and testing applications on Darwinia.
 For Ethereum developers, it is comparable to Ganache.
-It enables you to get started quickly.
 If you follow to the end of this guide, you will have a Darwinia development node running in your local environment, and will be able to connect it to the default Darwinia Apps GUI.

 ## Getting Started With The Binary

 > If you know what you are doing, you can directly download the precompiled binaries attached to each release on the [Darwinia Release Page](https://github.com/darwinia-network/darwinia-common/releases).
 These will not work in all systems.
 For example, the binaries only work with x86-64 Linux with specific versions of dependencies.
 The safest way to ensure compatibility is to compile the binary in the system where it will be run from.

-First, start by cloning a specific tag of the [darwinia-common repo](https://github.com/darwinia-network/darwinia-common) that you can find here:
+First, start by cloning the [darwinia-common](https://github.com/darwinia-network/darwinia-common) codebase:

 ```
 git clone https://github.com/darwinia-network/darwinia-common